jdleesmiller/jdleesmiller.github.io/_posts/2023-06-11-bootstrap-confidence-intervals-sql-postgresql-bigquery.markdown

 1. `bootstrap_indexes` enumerates the bootstrap resamples, 1 to 1000, as `bootstrap_index`.
 1. `bootstrap_data` generates a contiguous sequence of row numbers, one for each row in the input data, `data_index`.
 (Here I've used `id` as the natural way to order the rows, but you could use anything.)
 The `- 1` is important, because it makes the sequence start from 0 rather than 1, and the next CTE will generate random indexes starting at 0.
 1. `bootstrap_map` performs the resampling with replacement by generating 10000 random integers in the range of the `data_index` for each of the 1000 resamples.
 The `JOIN bootstrap_indexes ON TRUE` produces the full [Cartesian product](https://en.wikipedia.org/wiki/Cartesian_product) of the bootstrap and data indexes, so for 1000 resamples of 10000 observations, there are 10 million rows in this CTE.
-1. `bootstrap_measures` computes the mean mass for each resample by joining the bootstrap data with the bootstrap map by `data_index`, grouping by `bootstrap_index`, and calculating the mean within each group (i.e. within each resample).
+1. `bootstrap` computes the mean mass for each resample by joining the bootstrap data with the bootstrap map by `data_index`, grouping by `bootstrap_index`, and calculating the mean within each group (i.e. within each resample).
 1. `bootstrap_ci` uses the `percentile_cont` [ordered-set aggregate function](https://www.postgresql.org/docs/13/functions-aggregate.html) to find the 2.5% and 97.5% percentiles of the empirical bootstrap distribution.
-1. `sample_measures` computes the most likely estimate as we did above.
+1. `sample` computes the most likely estimate as we did above.

 Finally, we put them all together to get a single row with the most likely estimate, `mass_avg`, as above, and the confidence interval bounds, `mass_lo` and `mass_hi`: